eduardocoelholima/605r14/README.md

 - Let's recap https://cs.rit.edu/~hpb/Lectures/2211/605/605-337.html
 - Now lets say you want that your clients proceed only after 3 clients connect to the server.
 How could we do that?
-- Try to change only these files: {HelloImplementationAlternative, HellowServer }.java
+- Try to change only these files: {HelloImplementationAlternative, HelloServer }.java

 ### A Semaphore-based Consumer/Producer example